kimsk/chia-tic-tac-toe/README.md

 2. Alice creates her coin with her `puzzle_hash`, `pk`, bob's `pk`, and null for `P1_COIN_ID`.
 3. Alice provides her waiting room `coin id` to Bob.
 4. Alice waits for Bob to create his waiting room coin.
-5. After 100 blocks have passed, Alice can spend her waiting room coin to clawback her XCH.
+5. After 100 blocks have passed, Alice can spend her waiting room coin to claw back her XCH.

 ### Security
 > Alice's, Bob's, and the launcher coin have to be spent together in one transaction to create a singleton tic-tac-toe game coin.